spaceandtimefdn/sxt-node/README.md

 > The new Space and Time Testnet does not use Substrate keys.
 Stakers and Node operators will only use Ethereum keys in an Ethereum wallet.
 > Stakers and node operators will use their Ethereum keys to interact with Space and Time's Staking and Messaging contracts.
 Transactions that take place in these contracts will then be reflected on-chain.

 A validator node key is used to create a node's peer id in order to uniquely identify the node over the p2p network.
-We first create a folder where we want to store the node-key, then mount the folder into docker image and run the key generating command:
+We first create a docker named volume where we want to store the node-key, then mount it as the `/data` folder into the container and run the key generating command:

 ```bash
 docker run -it --rm \